loganbnelson/loganbnelson/README.md

 - ⚡ Fun fact: ...
 -->

-I'm Logan Nelson, a Data Scientist based in Utah, USA.
+I'm Logan Nelson, a new Data Scientist based in Utah, USA.
 I'm passionate about practical applications of machine learning, AI, and data visualization and have experience with Python, SQL, R, Minitab and more.
+I've been working in statistical based problem solving for 10 years as a Process Engineer, but now I'm interested in making the switch to full time Data Science.
+I'm axious to learn new skills and tools while applying what I know from years of data analysis.

 - 📫 Connect with me on [LinkedIn](https://www.linkedin.com/in/logan-nelson-15884a38/).
 -